-The Handler Scholarship is the University’s leading award.
+The Handler Scholarship is the University’s leading award given to one percent of each incoming class.
 Handler students will receive assured, complete financial support (tuition, fees, room, board, books, personal expenses and transportation), as well as individual and group opportunities, for the duration of the regular four-year academic program.

 - Individual mentoring and academic support